 Misha frowned trying to clear his thoughts. ”Well, this was just something that popped into my mind… Don’t go gossiping to anyone, least of all to Ivo,” Misha muttered and Dima smiled. ”If you talk to Ivo then the whole town will find out,” he continued.

-”You were fast,” the brunet grinned and Misha sat beside him planting a light kiss on his cheek.
+”You were fast,” the brunette smiled and Misha sat beside him planting a light kiss on his cheek.

 ”I was about to leave when I got your message.”
-Misha answered glancing at Kasper. ”Hi,” he greeted the man he didn’t think he could ever grow to like, as politely as he could.
+Misha answered, glancing at Kasper. ”Hi,” he greeted the man, who he didn’t think he could ever grow to like, as politely as he could.
 Kasper nodded, smiling insecurely.

 ”Hi, it’s surely been a long time”, he chuckled nervously.
 Misha glared at him, wrapped his arm around Joni’s shoulders and Kasper took it as a cue to leave. ”I’ll go and get the drinks, the others are probably waiting by now.”
 He said as he got up.

-”We’ll be there in just a moment,” Joni said and Kasper nodded leaving the spot.
+”We’ll be there in just a moment,” Joni said and Kasper nodded before heading to the bar.

 Joni looked at his boyfriend, who smiled, brought his hand on his cheek before leaning closer to kiss him. ”Can we go home soon?”
-Misha asked and Joni grinned.
+Misha asked and Joni smiled.

 ”Yes…” Joni replied quietly and when Misha’s hand tried to sneak between his legs Joni snickered and took the other man’s hand. ”You’ll have to leave that to our bedroom… Someone might see…” He whispered.